Charles River Laboratories International, Inc. (NYSE:CRL) Shares Bought by Skandinaviska Enskilda Banken AB publ

-Skandinaviska Enskilda Banken AB publ boosted its position in shares of Charles River Laboratories International, Inc. (NYSE:CRL) by 4,328.5% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 5,447 shares of the medical research company’s stock after buying an additional 5,324 shares during the quarter.
-Skandinaviska Enskilda Banken AB publ’s holdings in Charles River Laboratories International were worth $1,233,000 at the end of the most recent reporting period.
+Skandinaviska Enskilda Banken AB publ raised its stake in shares of Charles River Laboratories International, Inc. (NYSE:CRL) by 4,328.5% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 5,447 shares of the medical research company’s stock after purchasing an additional 5,324 shares during the period.
+Skandinaviska Enskilda Banken AB publ’s holdings in Charles River Laboratories International were worth $1,233,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently added to or reduced their stakes in CRL.
-Carroll Financial Associates Inc. grew its position in Charles River Laboratories International by 1,628.6% during the third quarter.
-Carroll Financial Associates Inc. now owns 121 shares of the medical research company’s stock valued at $27,000 after buying an additional 114 shares during the period.
-Altshuler Shaham Ltd purchased a new position in Charles River Laboratories International during the third quarter valued at $28,000.
-Trust Co. of Vermont purchased a new position in Charles River Laboratories International during the third quarter valued at $31,000.
-Front Row Advisors LLC lifted its holdings in Charles River Laboratories International by 22.1% during the second quarter.
-Front Row Advisors LLC now owns 260 shares of the medical research company’s stock valued at $45,000 after purchasing an additional 47 shares in the last quarter.
-Finally, Private Advisor Group LLC purchased a new position in Charles River Laboratories International during the second quarter valued at $45,000.
-Institutional investors own 87.83% of the company’s stock.
+A number of other institutional investors and hedge funds also recently bought and sold shares of CRL.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in Charles River Laboratories International by 36.1% during the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 5,598 shares of the medical research company’s stock valued at $976,000 after purchasing an additional 1,486 shares in the last quarter.
+Raymond James & Associates lifted its holdings in Charles River Laboratories International by 15.3% during the second quarter.
+Raymond James & Associates now owns 93,335 shares of the medical research company’s stock valued at $16,273,000 after purchasing an additional 12,352 shares in the last quarter.
+Stratos Wealth Partners LTD. lifted its holdings in Charles River Laboratories International by 4.1% during the second quarter.
+Stratos Wealth Partners LTD. now owns 2,123 shares of the medical research company’s stock valued at $370,000 after purchasing an additional 83 shares in the last quarter.
+State of Michigan Retirement System lifted its holdings in Charles River Laboratories International by 32.1% during the second quarter.
+State of Michigan Retirement System now owns 17,972 shares of the medical research company’s stock valued at $3,133,000 after purchasing an additional 4,372 shares in the last quarter.
+Finally, Brinker Capital Inc. purchased a new position in Charles River Laboratories International during the second quarter valued at $723,000.
+87.83% of the stock is currently owned by institutional investors and hedge funds.

 Shares of CRL opened at $234.52 on Tuesday.
 Charles River Laboratories International, Inc. has a 1-year low of $95.58 and a 1-year high of $257.88.
 The stock has a market cap of $11.67 billion, a PE ratio of 39.09, a P/E/G ratio of 2.06 and a beta of 1.18.
 The firm has a 50-day simple moving average of $235.57 and a two-hundred day simple moving average of $207.85.
 The company has a debt-to-equity ratio of 1.04, a current ratio of 1.45 and a quick ratio of 1.22.

-Several equities analysts have issued reports on the stock.
-Citigroup increased their price objective on shares of Charles River Laboratories International from $190.00 to $255.00 and gave the company a “buy” rating in a report on Thursday, August 6th.
-Zacks Investment Research downgraded shares of Charles River Laboratories International from a “buy” rating to a “hold” rating in a research note on Monday.
+CRL has been the topic of several research reports.
 KeyCorp raised their price target on shares of Charles River Laboratories International from $233.00 to $256.00 and gave the stock an “overweight” rating in a research note on Tuesday, November 24th.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Charles River Laboratories International from $235.00 to $250.00 and gave the stock a “buy” rating in a research note on Friday, October 30th.
-Finally, Argus raised their price target on shares of Charles River Laboratories International from $190.00 to $235.00 and gave the stock a “buy” rating in a research note on Monday, September 14th.
+Truist raised their price target on shares of Charles River Laboratories International from $237.00 to $256.00 in a research note on Tuesday, November 3rd.
+Citigroup raised their price target on shares of Charles River Laboratories International from $190.00 to $255.00 and gave the stock a “buy” rating in a research note on Thursday, August 6th.
+Deutsche Bank Aktiengesellschaft lifted their target price on shares of Charles River Laboratories International from $235.00 to $250.00 and gave the stock a “buy” rating in a research note on Friday, October 30th.
+Finally, Jefferies Financial Group raised shares of Charles River Laboratories International from a “hold” rating to a “buy” rating and lifted their target price for the stock from $213.00 to $254.00 in a research note on Thursday, September 10th.
 Three investment analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the company.
 The stock currently has an average rating of “Buy” and a consensus price target of $211.79.

 In related news, CEO James C. Foster sold 22,000 shares of Charles River Laboratories International stock in a transaction that occurred on Monday, November 2nd.
 The shares were sold at an average price of $232.38, for a total value of $5,112,360.00.
 Following the completion of the transaction, the chief executive officer now owns 209,777 shares in the company, valued at $48,747,979.26.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 Also, Director George Massaro sold 1,943 shares of Charles River Laboratories International stock in a transaction that occurred on Monday, September 14th.
 The shares were sold at an average price of $219.91, for a total transaction of $427,285.13.
 Following the completion of the transaction, the director now owns 11,384 shares of the company’s stock, valued at approximately $2,503,455.44.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders have sold 32,832 shares of company stock valued at $7,734,306.
 Company insiders own 1.90% of the company’s stock.